Big Adventures, Small Budget: Exploring Japan for Less

 Stroll with a local

-Join one of Kyoto Localized’s free walking tours and see the city through the eyes of a resident.
-Whether you choose the three-hour daytime stroll or a two-hour evening walk, you’ll explore iconic neighbourhoods including Gion and Higashiyama, while hearing stories of geishas, temples and Kyoto’s rich cultural history.
+Join one of Kyoto Localized’s walking tours and see the city through the eyes of a resident.
+Whether you choose the three-hour daytime stroll or a two-hour evening walk, you’ll explore iconic neighbourhoods, including Gion and Higashiyama, while hearing stories of geishas, temples and Kyoto’s rich cultural history.
 Walks are led by passionate local guides who love to share their city.
 Group sizes are kept small for a more personal experience and tours are conducted in English.
-There’s no set fee, just tip what you feel it’s worth.
-The walks are popular, so bookings are essential.
+There’s no set fee – just tip what you feel it’s worth.
+The walks are popular so bookings are essential.

 Hunt for Godzilla

 Godzilla is more than just a movie monster – he’s a national icon.
-In Tokyo, you can spot him towering over the Gracery Hotel in Kabukicho (some rooms are even Godzilla-themed), or visit the statue in Hibiya for a classic photo op.
-In Akita, northern Japan, his rocky twin juts out from the coastline of Oga City.
-Down south in Kanagawa’s Kurihama Flower Park, kids (and brave adults) can slide down an eight-metre Godzilla playground sculpture.
-For die-hard fans, Kaiju Sakaba in Shinbashi is a casual restaurant themed around Godzilla’s monstrous rivals and most dishes are under 2,000 yen.
+In Tokyo, you can spot him towering over the Hotel Gracery Shinjuku (some rooms are even Godzilla-themed), or visit the statue in Hibiya for a classic photo op.
+In Akita, northern Japan, his rocky twin juts out from the coastline of Oga city.
+Down south in Kanagawa’s Kurihama Flower Park, kids (and brave adults) can slide down a nine-metre-tall Godzilla playground sculpture.
+For die-hard fans, Kaiju Sakaba in Shinbashi is a casual restaurant themed around Godzilla’s monstrous rivals, and most dishes are under ¥2000 (about $20).

 Meet your matcha